Use mathematical induction to prove that each statement is true for every positive integer n. 3 + 7 + 11 + ... + (4n - 1) = n(2n + 1)

 Mathematical Induction

 Mathematical induction is a proof technique used to verify statements about positive integers.
-It involves proving a base case (usually for n=1) and then showing that if the statement holds for an integer k, it also holds for k+1.
-This method confirms the statement is true for all positive integers.
+It involves two steps: proving the base case (usually for n=1) and then proving that if the statement holds for n=k, it also holds for n=k+1.
+This method confirms the statement for all positive integers.

 Recommended video: